EdwinWalela/edwinwalela/content/posts/node-js-crash-course.md

 npm init
 ```

- This will take through the process of setting up our project.
+ This will take us through the process of setting up our project.

  First we define a project name.
 The project already has a default name so we can proceed by pressing `enter`.

  There is also no need of specifying the version, so proceed by pressing `enter`.
 The description field will help others who might interact with this project to know what it's about.